 NOTE 2: How the MBSR obtains the configuration information for MBSR operation is described in clause 5.35A.2.

 If the MBSR operation is not authorized (e.g. due to location or time limitation), the AMF of the MBSR can indicate to the MBSR IAB-UE that it is not allowed to act as an MBSR, i.e. the MBSR authorization indication (not authorized), as part of registration procedure.
+The AMF may provide the indication in a Registration Accept (if the PLMN allows the MBSR IAB-UE to be registered in the PLMN).
 In this case, the AMF includes the MBSR authorization indication (not authorized) to donor-gNB.
-The AMF may provide the indication either in a Registration Accept (if the PLMN allows the MBSR IAB-UE to be registered in the PLMM) or in a Registration Reject (if the PLMN does not allow the MBSR IAB-UE to be registered in the PLMN) message.
 The MBSR provides the authorization indication (not authorized) to its AS layer.
-The AMF may provide additional information to the MBSR regarding the authorization indication (not authorized) to assist the MBSR behaviour control.
+The AMF may reject the Registration (if the PLMN does not allow the MBSR IAB-UE to be registered in the PLMN).

 Editor's note: The details of the additional information and corresponding MBSR behaviour will be added.